ArmainAP/Unreal-Engine-Software-Occlusion-Culling/README.md

 We welcome contributions!
 If you have a feature request, bug report, or want to improve the plugin, please open an issue or send a pull request.

-## License

-This project is released under the AGPL-3.0 license.

-If you require a different license or have questions related to licensing, please reach out to adrian.popoviciu@katcodelabs.com.

 ## Credits

 Created by Adrian-Marian Popoviciu.
 A special thanks to the Unreal Engine community for their valuable feedback and contributions.